harpojaeger/harpojaeger.github.io/ec.md

 Everything submitted here is available to the public according to the [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.txt).
 If you don't have the right to distribute something or you don't want it made publicly available, don't submit it.

 Since anyone can contribute to this page, I'm not responsible for its content.
 I try to remove things that I think are blatantly inappropriate, but I offer no guarantees on what I will or won't take down.
-However, if you see something that you believe is spam or copyright-protected, please let me know using the contact form.
+However, if you see something that you believe is spam or copyright-protected, please [let me know](http://twitter.com/harpojaeger).